data-apis/scipy-2023-presentation/paper.rst

 - Make it possible for array-consuming libraries to start using multiple types of arrays as inputs.

-- Enable more sharing and reuse of code built on top of the core functionality in the API standard.
+- Enable increased sharing and reuse of code built on top of the core functionality in the API standard.

 - For authors of new array libraries, provide a concrete API that can be